The Best Cafes New York City Has to Offer

 The French philosopher Simone de Beauvoir once remarked of New York, "there is something in the air that makes sleep useless."
 The "city that never sleeps" is always on the move!

 That could be why the smell of coffee beans is never too far from a New Yorker's nose.
-In fact, New Yorkers drink up to seven times more coffee than everyone else.
+In fact, People from New York drink up to seven times more coffee than everyone else.
 They're serious about coffee in these parts!

-Sure, you can get your take out Starbucks coffee pretty much anywhere in the Big Apple.
-However, if you want to sit around for a while and enjoy a bite to eat, New York City has a lot to offer travelers.
+Sure, you can get your take out Starbucks coffee pretty much anywhere in New York.
+However, if you want to sit around at a coffee shop or espresso bar for a while and enjoy a bite to eat, New York City has a lot to offer travelers.

 When you wake up in the morning in a new city, what's the first thought that comes to you?
 Is it "need coffee now"?
 Yes, we thought so!

 Ditch the substandard hotel coffee or the leftover instant coffee granules your Airbnb host provided.
-Instead, do coffee the right way with one of these options that are truly the best cafes in the city.
+Instead, do coffee the right way with one of these coffee shops that are truly the best cafes in the city.

-We couldn't possibly name every hipster coffee spot and kooky vegan cafe in one blog post.
+We couldn't possibly name every hipster coffee shop and kooky vegan cafe in one blog post.
 That would simply be too overwhelming for travelers and locals!

 Here you'll learn about 8 of the best cafes NYC can offer.
 Let's get started!

 Named after a famous street in Melbourne, Little Collins is inspired by the coffee traditions of the Aussie coffee mecca.
-These guys certainly take their cup of Joe seriously!
+These guys certainly take their espresso drinks seriously!

-Remember those American sitcoms such as Friends or Seinfeld where the characters always go to the same cafe?
+Remember those American sitcoms such as Friends or Seinfeld where the characters always go to the same coffee shop?

 Little Collins aspires to create a chic and industrial feel while giving you personalized customer experience.
-We're confident that even first-time visitors and caffeine addicts will feel at home here.
+We're confident that even first-time visitors and caffeine addicts will feel at home at the espresso bar.

 After a few visits to Little Collins, the barista will know your name and your favorite sandwich.
 Oh boy — it's worth mentioning that the sandwiches here are out of this world too!